Walter Beach: Collegiate education and sports

 Beach was the only African-American player on the team.
 He later praised the team's (white) coach, Kenneth Kelly, as "a man" for refusing to accept racism aimed at Beach.
-For example, Beach said, when the team was on the road and a hotel refused to provide accommodation for Beach because of his skin color, Coach Kelly told the hotel and the team, "In that case, all of us are sleeping on the team bus tonight."
+For example, Beach said, when the team was on the road and a hotel refused to provide accommodation for Beach because of his skin color, Kelly told the hotel and the team, "In that case, all of us are sleeping on the team bus tonight."

 In addition to playing football, Beach also ran track for Central Michigan, tying the school record in the 100-yard dash.

 Professional football career

-Beach was drafted by the National Football League's New York Giants in the 15th round of the 1960 NFL draft, but was released in training camp.
+Beach was selected by the National Football League's New York Giants in the 15th round of the 1960 NFL draft, but was released in training camp.

-He then signed with the Boston Patriots of the American Football League, and played professionally with them in 1960 ― the inaugural season of the storied franchise that, as of 2022, has the most Super Bowl appearances ― and 1961.
+He then signed with the Boston Patriots of the American Football League, and played professionally with them in 1960 and 1961.
 In 1960, he played in six games as a fullback, halfback, and flanker, caught nine passes for 132 yards and one touchdown, returned seven kickoffs for 146 yards, and returned one punt for 21 yards.
 After the 1960 season, Beach switched from playing offense to defense.
 Playing right cornerback in 1961, he made one interception which he returned for 37 yards, and returned two kickoffs for 38 yards.

 Beach did not play football during the 1962 season; instead, he returned to his hometown of Pontiac to teach elementary school students.
 Reportedly, the Patriots cut Beach from the team after the 1961 season because they considered him a "troublemaker," on the day after Beach had organized a protest by the team's African-American players against segregated accommodations in New Orleans, where black and white teammates were supposed to stay in separate hotels.